 Learning through Practice

 There are a number of experiential opportunities at the Law Center that provide students with the opportunity to earn credit while learning through practice.
 The Law Center offers a range of experiential courses through clinics, field placements and simulation courses, and students are required to complete at least six credit hours of these experiential courses prior to graduation.
 We invite you to explore these web pages to learn about all of the experiential opportunities available in your 2L and 3L years.
 ALL COURSES listed on these webpages qualify toward the six credit hours of experiential courses required for graduation.

 There are many Law Clinic options that offer students the opportunity to practice law and represent indigent clients in the Baton Rouge community or act as mediators in the Baton Rouge City Court.
 The Law Clinic is analogous to a residency in medical school where, under close faculty supervision, students practice law by representing real clients with important legal issues or serve as mediators in real cases of controversy.
 Students practice in local courts, before administrative agencies and other venues.
 The Law Clinic is a self-contained legal services office located in the Law Center.
 Third-year students are certified to practice law pursuant to Louisiana Supreme Court Rule XX, and 2L students assist Law Center faculty in representing actual clients.
-Clinic offerings include the Immigration Clinic, the Juvenile Defense Clinic, the Civil Mediation Clinic, the Parole and Reentry Clinic, and the Prosecution Clinic.
+Clinic offerings include the Immigration Clinic (will not be offered in Fall 2021), the Juvenile Defense Clinic, the Civil Mediation Clinic, the Parole and Reentry Clinic, and the Prosecution Clinic.
+A new opportunity coming in Fall 2021 is the Wrongful Conviction Clinic.
 More clinical offerings are planned in the future.